-Where $y{it}$ is the food security outcomes of household i at time t; $x{jit}$ is a vector of exogenous covariates including both household and plot level characteristics, associated parameter vector is $\beta$ .
+Where y{it} is the food security outcomes of household i at time t; x{jit} is a vector of exogenous covariates including both household and plot level β^{min} .

 To choose the best possible model, the conventional F-test was undertaken to compare panel OLS and fixed effects.
 The null hypothesis for the F-test assumes individual effects do not matter and therefore, panel OLS is preferred.
-Second the study applied the Breush-Pagan test to compare between pooled OLS and random effects.
+Second, the study applied the Breush-Pagan test to compare between pooled OLS and random effects.
 The null hypothesis for the Breush-Pagan test assumes that no random effects and Panel OLS is preferred.
-Third, the Hausman test was undertaken to compare fixed effects and random effects respectively.
-The null hypothesis for the Hausman test assumes that $Cov(x{it}, \mu_i) = 0$ i.e., random effects model is preferred to fixed effects model.
+Third, the Hausman test was undertaken to compare fixed effects and random effects, respectively.
+The null hypothesis for the Hausman test assumes that $Cov(x{ii}, \mu_i) = 0$ i.e., random effects model is preferred to fixed effects model.